CGNS/HDF5 - An HPC implementation#

 Whenever data is stored at a node, it is in the form of a single array of elements of a single date type.
 Insofar as possible, the dimension specified by CGNS is the natural underlying dimension; for example, a rectangular array of pressures is stored with dimension equal to the physical dimension of the problem.

 There are situations in which this representation is not feasible.
-For instance, a list of points which do not form a rectangular array in physical space may be compacted into a one-dimensional array in HDF5.
+For instance, a list of points that do not form a rectangular array in physical space may be compacted into a one-dimensional array in HDF5.

-Frequently the data is of type C1
+Frequently, the data is of type C1

 (character data).

-In some cases, the data holds additional information in the form of a name specified by the SIDS, and in some cases holds user comment.
+In some cases, the data holds additional information in the form of a name specified by the SIDS, and in some cases holds user comments.
 All such data is generally represented as a one-dimensional array (or list) of characters.

 These are used exactly as specified by HDF5.
 In the case of rectangular arrays of physical data, the dimension values are set to the actual sizes in physical space.
 Note that these sizes often depend on whether the values are associated with grid nodes, cell centers or other physical locations with respect to the grid.
 In any event, they refer to the amount of data actually stored, not to any larger array from which it may have been extracted.